daenetCorporation/apikeyauthenticator/README.md

 ### 4. Important Note When Setting [Anonymous] at the controller level

 Do **not** decorate an entire controller with `[AllowAnonymous]` if at least one method requires API Key authentication.
 This would make all endpoints within the controller accessible without authentication, even if the method is decorated with the `[Authorize]` attribute.
+This is probably caused by the current implementaiton of authentication mechanism inside ASP.NET.

 ### 5. Invoking Operations with Anonymous User
 When some operation on the controller does not need to be authenticated, the *ApiKeyAuthenticateor* simply should not be activated.